 Answers to some of our Frequently Asked Questions

-Whatever a child’s age, Occupational Therapists can help children overcome physical or other difficulties in order for them to function and participate in their everyday environment.
+1. What is Occupational Therapy and how can it help my child?
+Whatever a child’s age, Occupational Therapists can help children overcome physical or other difficulties.
+The purpose of Occupational Therapy is to enable children to function and participate in their everyday environment.

 Paediatric Occupational Therapy aims to help a child achieve/maintain their maximum possible level of independence in everyday activities and enable them participate to their full potential at home and/or at school.